OrderLab/orbit/README.md

 ./scripts/build_kernel.sh
 ```

+This takes about 200MB network download and 4 mins build time (10C CPU).

-You will see a `kernel` folder in the orbit root directory.
+You will then see a `kernel` folder in the orbit root directory.

 ### Create VM image